rcs333/VAPiD/README.md

 You can run it with no arguments or the -h flag and it'll print out some usage information.
 But basically the way you run this is to type (without quotes) "ClinVirusSeq.py fasta_file metadata_info_sheet sbt_file_loc" where fasta_file is the location of all your sequences, metadata_info_sheet is the location of the semi-optional metadata sheet, and sbt_file_loc is the location of your .sbt file.
 I have it set to take a specified .sbt file so that you can create them with different author lists if you need to to make it easier.

 Then hit enter!
 Your .sqn files should each be in a folder named what you named your strains. (so if the first line of your fasta file is >SC12309 then there will be a folder called SC12309 with all of the .gbf .tbl and ect files that you need and love)

+The optional -r flag can be used as a quality of line functionality.
+When included it will just recompile the .sqn and .gbk files using tbl2asn with the default functionality.
+This is extremely useful for changing author lists or updating organisms names or collection dates after this program has been run.
+So you can launch this program on a huge number of viruses and then like manually edit the .tbl files or the source information and then re run with the -r flag.

 # Implementation Details and Important Notes